MEDIATION & DISPUTE RESOLUTION

 Based in Norwood, we assist clients across South Australia and offer remote consultations where appropriate.
 Ultimately, our goal is to help clients resolve disputes with clarity, dignity, and workable outcomes.

-Speak with a family law mediation lawyer in Norwood
+Speak with a family law mediation lawyer

 If you are considering mediation or need advice about dispute resolution following separation, contact Awkar & Co to request a confidential appointment.
 We will help you understand whether mediation is suitable and identify appropriate next steps.